eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 Binds
 -----

 You can use the 'bind' command to attach Tcl procedures to certain events.
 For example, you can write a Tcl procedure that gets called every time a user says "danger" on the channel.
+When a bind is triggered, ALL of the Tcl procs that are bound to it will be called.
+Raw binds are triggered before builtin binds, as a builtin bind has the potential to modify args.

+^^^^^^^^^^^^^^^
+Stackable binds
+^^^^^^^^^^^^^^^
 Some bind types are marked as "stackable".
 That means that you can bind multiple commands to the same trigger.
 Normally, for example, a bind such as 'bind msg - stop msg:stop' (which makes a msg-command "stop" call the Tcl proc "msg:stop") will overwrite any previous binding you had for the msg command "stop".
 With stackable bindings, like 'msgm' for example, you can bind the same command to multiple procs.

-When the bind is triggered, ALL of the Tcl procs that are bound to it will be called.
-Raw binds are triggered before builtin binds, as a builtin bind has the potential to modify args.
+^^^^^^^^^^^^^^^
+Removing a bind
+^^^^^^^^^^^^^^^
 To remove a bind, use the 'unbind' command.
 For example, to remove the bind for the "stop" msg command, use 'unbind msg - stop msg:stop'.

+^^^^^^^^^^
+Flag Masks
+^^^^^^^^^^
+In the next section, you will see several references to "flags".
+The "flags" argument is a value that represents the type of user that is allowed to trigger the procedure associated to that bind.
+The flags can be any of the standard Eggdrop flags (o, m, v, etc), or a "-" or "*" can be used to denote "any user".
+For example, a flag mask of "ov" would allow a bind to be triggered by a user added to Eggdrop with either the o or v global flags.
+A flag mask of of "-\|m" would allow a bind to be triggered by a user with the m channel flag.
+For more advanced information on how flag matching works, please see the matchattr_ description.

 ^^^^^^^^^^
 Bind Types